All About My Mother: Plot

-On her way to the hospital, Rosa asks the taxi to stop at a park where she spots her father's dog, Sapic, and then her own father, who suffers from Alzheimer's.
+On her way to the hospital, Rosa asks the taxi to stop at a park where she spots her father's dog, Sapic, and then her own father, who has Alzheimer's.
 He does not recognize Rosa and asks for her age and height, but Sapic recognizes her.
 Rosa dies giving birth to a healthy boy; at her funeral, Manuela finally reunites with Lola.
 Lola (formerly known as Esteban) is dying from AIDS and talks about how she always wanted a son.
 Manuela tells her about their own son Esteban and his fatal accident.
 Manuela adopts Rosa's son, Esteban, caring for him at Rosa's parents' house.
 The father does not understand who Manuela is, and Rosa's mother introduces her as the new cook who is living there with her son.

 Manuela introduces Esteban, Rosa's son, to Lola and gives her a picture of their own Esteban.
 Rosa's mother spots them from the street and confronts Manuela about letting strangers see the baby.
 Manuela tells her that Lola is Esteban's other parent, but Rosa's mother is appalled and blames Lola for causing Rosa's death, and fears that she will contract HIV from the baby.
 Deciding that she cannot live at Rosa's house any longer, Manuela flees back to Madrid with Esteban, and writes a letter to Huma and Agrado, apologizing once again for not saying goodbye like she did years before.